 - Hands-free Pumping Bra – ok, maybe you don’t want this on your Registry, but the other infomercial-product I heartily recommend is the bizarro-looking hands free pumping bra.
 Don’t think about it, just get your mom or best friend to buy you one.

 - Extra laundry basket – I’m not married to this brand, but a new little person in the house generates more than his share of laundry.
-Buy one or two extras that stack.
+Buy one more basket than people that live in your home.
+Make sure they stack.

 - Bottle warmer – this little thing is completely optional, but we loved ours and used it every day for quick, easy bottle heating overnight (dream feed, oh yeah!).